-Metrics and Evaluation: HVV will assess the demographics of its employees to see if it is meeting its goal of increasing diversity in these positions.
+Metrics and Evaluation: HVV will assess the demographics of its employees to see if it is meeting its goal of increasing diversity in these positions with a goal of having a workforce that is at least 50% women and 15% minorities, 10% people identifying as LGBTQ+, and 5% veterans, and/or persons with disabilities.
 HVV will annually analyze the staffing makeup and based upon the outcome of those analytics, determine what steps are necessary to further increase the diversity of HVV.
-HVV will also track the number of employees hired as a result of recruitment efforts from state and local groups.
-To track this number, prospective employees will be able to designate on the initial job application whether or not they heard about the positions from a state and/or local group.
 HVV will assess and review its progress within a year of receiving its Final License from the Cannabis Control Commission for an adult-use marijuana establishment and then annually, thereafter.
 Based upon this annual review and in conjunction with the renewal of its license, HVV will be able to demonstrate to the Commission the success of this initiative.